th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

         0x0060:  f54c b8c8 5040 1c1b aba1 6107 39e7 604b  .L..P@....a.9.`K
         0x0070:  5fb2 73ef
 ```

+You can experiment with other small tools like nc (netcat) to monitor
+both requests and responses.

 # Encrypted tunnel between two IP hosts connected to the Internet